On this page:

 Blue-green algae advice for Gippsland Lakes

-The entire Gippsland Lakes system and the ocean are now safe for contact with water.
+The blue-green algae advice for the entire Gippsland Lakes system and the ocean has been downgraded and are now safe for contact with water.

 Can I swim and do other water sports in the Gippsland Lakes?